-Celebrating one hundred and eighty seven years of ministry in Westerly.
+Celebrating one hundred and eighty eight of ministry in Westerly.

 Central Baptist has been served by eight pastors since its founding.